actright1/Nigeria-Geopolitical-Map/README.md

 # If using this script, please cite:
 # Adewuyi, E. (2025).
 Nigeria Geopolitical Map (R Script).
 GitHub repository. https://github.com/actright1/Nigeria-Geopolitical-Map

+# Adewuyi EO, Auta A, Omonaiye O, Adewuyi MI, Olutuase V, et al. (2025) Home birth and associated factors in Nigeria: A comparative study of rural and urban settings—Analysis of national population-based data.
+PLOS ONE 20(11): e0337438. https://doi.org/10.1371/journal.pone.0337438

+# Link to the article it was originally published: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0337438

 # License: MIT License — free to use, modify, and share with attribution.
 ---